iaroslav-ai/gan-rl/README.md

 # Reinforcement learning with Generative Neural Networks

-Chainer implementation of reinforcement learning utilizing GANs.
+Chainer implementation of reinforcement learning via differentiation of GAN model of environment and reward.
 To see it in action, run "example.py".

 It is assumed that environment observation is a vector.
 Currently for simplicity episodes of fixed size are taken (variable lenght can be achieved with padding).